DioxusLabs/dioxus/packages/dioxus/README.md

 - Hooks can only be called in the body of a component or another hook.
 Not inside of another expression like a loop, conditional or function call.
 - Hooks should start with "use\_"

-In a sense, hooks let us add a field of state to our component without declaring an explicit state struct.
+Hooks let us add a field of state to our component without declaring an explicit state struct.
 However, this means we need to "load" the struct in the right order.
 If that order is wrong, then the hook will pick the wrong state and panic.

 Dioxus includes many built-in hooks that you can use in your components.
 If those hooks don't fit your use case, you can also extend Dioxus with [custom hooks](https://dioxuslabs.com/learn/0.6/cookbook/state/custom_hooks).